All Products

 Note

-OSS volumes are mounted by using ossfs, which is implemented as a file system in user space (FUSE).
+OSS volumes are mounted using OSSFS, which is a user-mode file system simulated through FUSE.
 The write performance is limited when you use OSS volumes.
-We recommend that you use other volumes in scenarios that require high write performance.
+We recommend that you use other storage volumes in scenarios that require high write performance.

 For more information, see OSS volumes.